Skip to Main Content

 Images by Getty Images; Illustration by Issiah Davis/Bankrate

-The uncertainty surrounding student debt forgiveness, the impending pressure of restarting monthly payments after more than three years and the long-term stress of debt can be detrimental to borrowers’ mental health.
-In fact, 54 percent of Americans have experienced mental health issues due to student debt.
+Given the uncertainty surrounding income-based repayment plans and student debt forgiveness, the long-term stress of debt can be detrimental to borrowers’ mental health.
+In fact, 54 percent of Americans have experienced mental health issues due to student debt, according to Elvtr.

-Student borrowers are in a difficult financial position as the clock ticks toward repayment, and high inflation makes it harder to save up money.
+Student borrowers are in a difficult financial position as they face post-pandemic wage shifts, an uncertain job market and competing financial priorities.
 If you have student loan debt and it is taking a toll on your mental health, you can take some steps to alleviate that mental and financial burden of debt.

 How debt can impact your mental health

 Any form of long-term debt has the potential to negatively impact your mental health.
-Amy Morin, LCSW and editor-in-chief of Verywell Mind, says that people with debt are more likely to develop anxiety and depression.
+Amy Morin, LCSW says that people with debt are more likely to develop anxiety and depression.
 Among the reasons for this is the fact that debt keeps many borrowers from achieving financial milestones and goals, like saving for retirement or buying a home.

 Student loan debt in particular can be problematic for borrowers’ mental health.